Concrete Lifting / Mudjacking

 Thankfully, A.A.T.
 Infrared, Inc. has a solution.
 We can lift your concrete slab back into place by pumping liquid concrete underneath it.
 This process, called mudjacking or concrete lifting, is a great way to preserve the condition and extend the lifespan of your concrete constructions.

-If you live in Loves Park and think you’re in need of mudjacking services, give us a call!
+If you live in Rockford, Loves Park and Belvidere and think you’re in need of mudjacking services, give us a call!

 You can reach us at: (815) 966-0164